darsain/utilus/docs/flexgrid.md

 - Support for rtl layout with a flag.
 - Define custom grids, and than just call them, or extend from them without having to redefine them.
 - Create a nested grids with responsive gutters, and let **flexgrid** take care of the math in the background.

-#### No wrapper elements

-The main idea behind **flexgrid** is to not touch the border-box of any item, whether it is the container or items within it.
-All items are positioned with flexbox, gutters and offsets sized with margins, and items sized with width.
-That, combined with `box-sizing: border-box` on all elements means you have the whole border-box of every item to your disposal, allowing you to use and style it as a normal content element.
-This is impossible in other grid systems that create gutters with paddings or invisible borders, thus requiring unnecessary nesting and markup pollution.

 #### Semantic styling